pyomeca/bioptim/README.md

 The derivative of *qdot* is given by the `biorbd` function that includes non-acceleration contact point defined in the bioMod: `qddot = bio_model.ForwardDynamicsConstraintsDirect(q, qdot, tau)`.

 ##### with_passive_torque = True
-The passive torque is taken into account in the calcul of *tau*
+The passive torque is taken into account in the *tau*

 #### TORQUE_DERIVATIVE_DRIVEN
 The torque derivative driven defines the states (x) as *q*, *qdot*, *tau* and the controls (u) as *taudot*.